AnesBenmerzoug/FreeCAD-Assembly2MuJoCo/README.md

 ## Collision Issues

-MuJoCo by default excludes collisions between parent and child bodies However, this exclusion is not applied if the parent is a static body i.e. the world body, or a descendant of the world body without any degrees of freedom
+- MuJoCo by default excludes collisions between parent and child bodies However, this exclusion is not applied if the parent is a static body i.e. the world body, or a descendant of the world body without any degrees of freedom

+- A common issue in MuJoCo typically happens when using STL files because MuJoCo handles collision geometry differently from visual geometry by default.

 # Development